Montana/herokuin/README.md

-# Django, Heroku, S3 & Route 53 for Prowl template
+# Herokuin

-#### A project template for Django 1.6.2 with a production settings to easily deploy on Heroku with statics on S3.
+#### A project template for Django 1.6.2 with a production settings to easily deploy on Heroku with statics on S3 made for Prowl.

 #### Pre-requisites